-During 2003, four meetings of the Mobile Team were organized as a part of the national referral mechanism.
-The OSCE Mission in Belgrade initiated this team as a formal part of the referral mechanism even though this team was working with ASTRA and the Counseling Center against Family violence (NGO shelter) on an informal level.
-The members of the Mobil team are: the Ministry of Social Affairs, ASTRA and Counseling against family violence (Shelter).
+During 2003, four meetings of the Mobile Team were organised as a part of the National Referral Mechanism.
+The OSCE Mission in Belgrade initiated this team as a formal part of the Referral Mechanism, even though this team was working with ASTRA and the Counselling Centre against Family violence (NGO Shelter) on an informal level.
+The members of the Mobile team are: the Ministry of Social Affairs, ASTRA and Counselling against Family Violence.